harirathod/cinema-booking-application/README.md

 - **[Room for Improvement](#room-for-improvement)**
 ## Overview

-This is a cinema booking application that can be interacted with, via the terminal.
+This is a cinema booking application that runs in the terminal.

 ## Technologies Used
 - Java 18

 ## Purpose of Project

+The project was created alongside my studies of 1st Year Computer Science.

 This project demonstrates my continued learning of programming principles, including:
 - **JUnit testing**